How to Make Apps for Children: Tips for Developing, Designing and Monetizing9 min read

 A Few More Tips

 We are sure that all the above written will be useful in the process of creating great products.
-Here are a number of tips that are difficult to attribute to any particular development stage, but may be useful for you:
+Here are a number of tips that are difficult to attribute to any particular kids app development stage, but may be useful for you:

 - Don’t be afraid to experiment with design and color schemes;